akhodakivskiy/VimFx/documentation/config-file.md

   gateway to all of Firefox’s internals.
 This lets advanced users do basically anything, as if they had created a full regular Firefox add-on.
 - [`Services`]: Shortcuts to some `Components` stuff.
+- `content`: Available in `frame.js` only.
+If you’ve ever done web development, this is basically the same as `window` in regular web pages, or `window` in the [web console].
+This object lets you access web page content, for example by using `content.document.querySelector('a')`.
+See [`Window`] for more information.

 `frame.js` also has access to the entire standard Firefox [frame script environment], which might be interesting to advanced users.